Olenjan/ItemGenerator/Definitions.md

-	### Core Systems - Separate interacting modules (Data based)
+	### Core Systems - Separate interacting modules (Data + Logic)
+	* Property system   - All 'things' have a property 		(Foundation)
-	* Character system 	- Character data and progression (Base)
+	* Character system 	- Character data and progression 	(Framework)
-	* Movement system 	- Movement within a world		 (Base)
+	* Movement system 	- Movement within a world		 	(Framework)
-	* Item system  		- Items that a character can equip (Derived level 1 - uses Character)
+	* Item system  		- Items that a character can equip	(level 1 - Built on 'Character system')
-	* Combat system		- How Character interacts with hostile characters (Derived level 1 - uses Character + Item and Movement)
+	* Combat system		- How 'Character  with hostile characters (level 2 - Built on 'Character' , 'Movement' and 'Item system')
+	* Difficulty system - How hard is the  Combat			(Level 3 - )

-	* Objective system 	- What to do (Derived level 2 - Combat)
+	* Objective system 	- What to do (level 3 - Based on Combat)
-	* Encounter systems -  What to do (Derived level 2 - Combat)
+	* Encounter systems -  What to do (level 3 - Based on Combat)

 	...
 Where is 'reward'